-The casemaking moth is slightly larger than the common clothes moth and has dark spots on its brown wings.
+The casemaking moth is larger than the ordinary clothes moth and has dark spots on its brown wings.
 The caterpillars make a silk case that protects their bodies.
-This is an open-ended case that drags around with it.
+This is an open-ended case that they drag around with it.
 The tube is open at each end so the caterpillar can feed.

-The female clothes moths mate soon after they hatch before spending the next few weeks finding places to lay between 40 and 70 eggs.
+Female clothes moths mate soon after they hatch before spending the next few weeks finding places to lay between 40 and 70 eggs.
 Although you may see moths in your wardrobe, it is important to know these will have already laid their eggs, and killing them will not protect your clothes.
 It is the larvae that do the damage to your clothes.

-Caterpillars of clothes moths live on dry food in a dry habitat but maintain their body moisture.
-Clothes made from animals such as wool, hair, or feathers are made of keratin.
-Keratin is indigestible to most insects and all mammals; however, the caterpillars of clothes moths can break down keratin with a special enzyme produced in their gut.
-This allows the moth to produce nourishment and moisture in dry habitats and allows them to eat clothes.
+Caterpillars of clothes moths live on dry food but maintain their body moisture in a dry habitat.
+Dresses from animals, such as wool, hair, or feathers, contain keratin.
+Keratin is indigestible to most insects and all mammals; however, the caterpillars of clothes moths can break down materials containing keratin with a particular enzyme produced in their gut.
+This allows the moth to have nourishment and moisture in dry habitats and allows them to eat clothes.

-Caterpillars have waterproof skin, which is covered by a layer of wax, and it is this waxy layer that stops the body fluids of the caterpillar from drying out.
+Caterpillars have waterproof skin, which is covered by a layer of wax, and this stops the caterpillar’s body fluids from drying out.
 However, if this layer of wax is damaged, the caterpillar will dry out and die quickly.

 Preventing Moth Damage

-Clothes moths often find their way into houses from birds’ nests built on the eaves and in lofts.
-Clothes should not be stored in the loft as they will attract moths from the bird’s nests.
+Clothes moths often find their way into houses from birds’ nests built in the eaves and lofts.
+Clothes should not be stored in the attic as they may attract moths from the bird’s nest.

-Clothes that are stored for regular use should be cleaned often, as should carpets and curtains.
-Items made from wool or fur are the most at danger from these types of moths.
+Clothes stored for regular use should be cleaned often, as should carpets and curtains.
+Items made from wool or fur are most likely to be found riddled with holes.

-There are many types of clothes moth traps which you can find on Amazon.
+There are many types of clothes and moth traps, including mothballs, that you can find on Amazon.
 Many of these use pheromones to attract clothes moths.